 “The COVID-19 virus has caused us to re-evaluate our overall operations including the important Domenici Public Policy Conference,” NMSU Provost Carol Parker said.
 “Regrettably, we will need to cancel (the 2020) event.
 But, that doesn’t mean we have lost any of the enthusiasm for the mission of the conference.
 Our advisory committee has been looking at all of our future options.”

-The 2020 conference will be the 12th event, which is a two-day regional conference that attracts more than 1,000 attendees annually and focuses on significant issues facing the state, nation and world.
-A list of speakers and topics will be announced when they are confirmed.
+The two-day regional conference attracts more than 1,000 attendees and focuses on significant issues facing the state, nation and world.

-The Domenici Institute for Public Policy at NMSU is named after Pete V. Domenici, New Mexico’s longest-serving U.S. Senator who died in 2017.
+The Domenici Institute for Public Policy at NMSU is named after Pete V. Domenici, New Mexico’s longest-serving United States senator who died in 2017.
 The institute at NMSU was created to continue Domenici’s legacy of service to both the state and the country.